Syrian-Russian relations: The reasons explaining Russia’s current foreign policy in Syria

 The Kremlin’s approach to the region has depended to a certain degree on Russia’s overall relations with the West, which means that any negative relations could reflect on Russian position in the Eastern Mediterranean (Kortounov-2021).
 In recent years, the different phases of NATO’s expansion to the East were very negatively perceived by the Russian Federation.
 The country considers NATO presence at its borders as a direct threat to its national security.
 Thus, it wouldn’t be an overstatement to say that supporting its allies, including Syria would be considered as vital for Russia’s national security.

-At the same time, Russia has significantly improved its military capabilities, which helps the country achieve military successes in its interventions.
+At the same time, Russia has significantly improved its military capabilities.
 Many reforms were implemented since the Georgian War.
 A military reform and a modernization program were launched in 2008, combined with significant increases in defense spending over the past several years (Sokolsky-2017).
 This has participated in improving the capabilities of Russia’s armed forces.
 The figure below shows Russia’s military expenditures since 2010.

 Figure: Russia’s military spending since 2010 in Billions of dollars (Source: Stockholm Peace Research Institute)